abhinav-m2109/project-phishing-url-detector/README.md

-# SafeURL — On-Device Phishing Detector with Explainable AI
+# PhishingUrlFinder — On-Device Phishing Detector with Explainable AI (Beta Version)

 A Chrome extension that scores the URL of your current tab for phishing risk and explains *why*, entirely on-device.
 No URL is ever sent to a server.